Search

 David Kulik

-A highly touted high school recruit, Kulik played in the first national high school all-america match at Army-West Point which was broadcast on ESPN.
-He went on to play four years at Yale University, where he became the first student-athlete in the history of the program to start every game of their four-year career.
+A highly touted high school player, as a senior he was recognized as an Adidas and NSCAA All-America First Team pick.
+Kulik played in the first national high school All-America match at Army-West Point, which was broadcast on ESPN.
+He went on to play collegiately Yale University, where he became the first student-athlete in the history of the program to start every game of a four-year career.
 He earned All-Ivy League and All-New England accolades in each of his four years playing for the Bulldogs, serving as captain as a senior.
-As a senior, Kulik helped the Bulldogs to an Ivy League Championship in 1986 following a 30-year drought.
+As a junior, Kulik helped the Bulldogs to an Ivy League Championship in 1986 following a 30-year drought.

 During his college career, he was the recipient of the Walter J. McNerney Award as the team’s most valuable player and earned the Walter Leeman Senior Leadership Trophy as the player who upholds the ideals of Leeman through sportsmanship and team play.
 After Yale, he played professionally for the Boston Bolts and the Miami Freedom, competing in the American Soccer League championship in 1989 against the Ft.
 Lauderdale Strikers.
 In his first professional season, Kulik was named the team's hardest-working player and was fifth on the team in scoring with four goals and an assist.